When Somebody Dies in Connecticut:

 Bad news.
 There is still paperwork to file with the probate court.
 This is the infamous CT estate tax return -- either CT 706 or CT 706 NT.
 This is due whether you are doing probate, mini probate, or no probate.

-If the person owned $9.1 (in 2022+) million or more of whatever, in any form (even in a living trust, even with beneficiaries, even life insurance) then an actual estate tax return, CT 706, is required and probably tax will be owed, starting at 7% on amounts over $9.1 million.
+If the person owned $13.61 million (in 2024) of whatever, in any form (even in a living trust, even with beneficiaries, even life insurance) then an actual estate tax return, CT 706, is required and probably 12% tax will be owed on amounts on amounts over $13.61 million.
 CALL A LAWYER.
 This you don't do yourself.

 For our friend in the tent, the fee for the CT 706 NT would be $25, the minimum fee, not zero, but probably nobody would feel any need to file the CT 706 NT and the court is not going to hunt someone down to pay that $25.
 For that matter, if Dad owned no real estate, but only a $10,000 bank account titled jointly with John and Suzy, probably if they "forget" to file the return, nobody is going to hunt them down either, although the the law is the law and as a lawyer I can't tell anyone not to obey the law.

-When real estate is involved, however, or probate or "mini probate," you can't get away from it.
-You can't see it, but there is a lien on the real estate.
+When CT real estate is involved, however, or probate or "mini probate," you can't get away from it.
+You can't see it, but there is a LIEN on the real estate until this tax return is filed and court issues a release of the lien.

 Problem is, when the CT 706 NT form is filed, by return mail you will get a BILL from the Probate Court -- even though there is no probate at all, and even though no tax is due either!
 Despite the fact that Mom's estate owed "no estate tax," a so-called "fee" must be paid to Treasurer, State of Connecticut c/o the Probate Court, assessed on the value of Mom's interests when she died.
 This includes not only her half of the house, but (if she died a CT resident) her half of any joint bank accounts, etc. and even the value of any survivor benefits on her pension that pass to Dad after she dies.
 If you report it....
 Anyway, if this adds up to $100,000, and Dad outlived her, the fee will be $377.50 (perhaps more if a will has to be filed or there are attachments to the form).
 When Dad dies, and he isn't married at that time and still owns $100,000, a new CT 706 NT will be required.
 This time, the fee will be $465.
 The fee starts at $25 and tops out at $12,500 on estates of $4,754,000.
 You can compute it with my spreadsheet by clicking this link.
 The probate court site also has a calculator.